 You can make a shortcut to "Ubuntu" in Taskbar or Start Menu for quick access to the operating system console.

-In the same way you can install with Ubuntu and openSUSE, SUSE Linux Enterprise.
-Fedora for Windows 10 is also available in the coming months.
+In the same way you can install with Ubuntu and openSUSE, SUSE Linux Enterprize.
+It is very possible that Fedora will also be available in the coming months Windows 10.